bhaney/graph_embeddings/README.md

 ```

 The output of the program will be a list of `(node_name, node_embeddings)`.
 It will be saved as a `.pkl` file in the `results/` directory.

+## Acknowledgements

+The relation-GCN algorithm is taken from an implementation of _Modeling Relational Data with Graph Convolutional Networks_ (2017) by Michael Schlichtkrull, Thomas N. Kipf, Peter Bloem, Rianne van den Berg, Ivan Titov, and Max Welling.